TanStack/query/docs/framework/react/guides/suspense.md

 // app/providers.tsx
 'use client'

+import {
+  QueryClient,
+  QueryClientProvider,
+  isServer,
-import { QueryClient, QueryClientProvider } from '@tanstack/react-query'
+} from '@tanstack/react-query'
 import * as React from 'react' import { ReactQueryStreamedHydration } from '@tanstack/react-query-next-experimental'